MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementEmbeddedSimActivationCodePool.md

 ### -ActivationCodes
 The activation codes which belong to this pool.
 This navigation property is used to post activation codes to Intune but cannot be used to read activation codes from Intune.
-To construct, please use Get-Help -Online and see NOTES section for ACTIVATIONCODES properties and create a hash table.
+To construct, see NOTES section for ACTIVATIONCODES properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphEmbeddedSimActivationCode[]